kuhnrl30/kuhnrl30.github.io/_posts/2016-01-19-Fantasy-Football-in-R-Part-II.md

 ```

 #### Getting the Game ID
 The Game ID is how Yahoo defines the sport and season of the fantasy team.
-There is a unique ID number for each sport/season combo so the 2015 Football season has a different key from the 2014 Football season which is different than the 2015 basketball season.
+There is a unique ID number for each sport/season combo so the 2015 football season has a different key from the 2014 football season which is different than the 2015 basketball season.
 You can get this table directly from the documentation but we can also use the API.

 ```r